ArctosDB/documentation-wiki/_documentation/container.markdown

 ```

 **Institution** is an abbreviation that indicates which institution’s
-“owns” a container. (“Owns” because containers are in fact shared across
+"owns" a container. ("Owns" because containers are in fact shared across
 VPD boundaries; this is closer to an indication of creator.)